Au nom d'une femme: Background

-Second album, Au Nom d'une Femme was composed by various famous artists : as for the previous album, Loigerot, Geoffroy and Marc Nacash worked on several songs, and for the first time in Ségara's career, French singer Calogero composed one of her songs, "Au Nom d'une Femme" (afterwards, he also wrote "Regarde").
+Ségara's second album, Au Nom d'une Femme was composed by various artists.
+As with her previous album, Loigerot, Geoffroy and Marc Nacash worked on several songs, and for the first time in Ségara's career, French singer Calogero composed one of her songs, "Au Nom d'une Femme" (afterwards, he also wrote "Regarde").

 In France, there were five singles from this album.
-The first four were very successful: "Il y a trop de gens qui t'aiment", whose release preceded that of the album, was number one and achieved Platinum status, "Elle, tu l'aimes..." hit number three and was also Platinum, "Parlez-moi de nous" (number 15) and "Tu vas me quitter" (number seven) were both certified Silver.
-"Au nom d'une Femme", the last single, was not a success (number 44).
+The first four were very successful: "Il y a trop de gens qui t'aiment", whose release preceded that of the album, was a number-one hit on the French Singles Chart and achieved Platinum status; "Elle, tu l'aimes..." hit number three and was also Platinum; "Parlez-moi de nous" (number 15) and "Tu vas me quitter" (number seven) were both certified Silver.
+"Au nom d'une Femme", the last single, was not as successful, only reaching number 44.

 "Tu peux tout emporter" is a cover version of "Amore per te" by the Italian singer Mango.

-In December 2000, the album was included in a box set also containing the first album, Cœur de verre, and peaked at number 41 on French Albums Chart.
+In December 2000, the album was included in a box set also containing Ségara's first album, Cœur de verre, which peaked at number 41 on the French Albums Chart.

-In 2001, Au nom d'une femme won a NRJ Music Awards in the category 'Francophone album of the year'.
+In 2001, Au nom d'une femme won an NRJ Music Award in the category "Francophone album of the year".